leeroybrun/Bin2PNG/README.md

 When decrypting the PNG file to create the corresponding binary file, we take each pixels of the image and get their color.
 If the R & G color are different, we skip this pixel.
 It is not at grayscale, and so is an excess pixel.
-It it is grayscale, we take the color number for R and then convert it to it's binary representation.
+If it is grayscale, we take the color number for R and then convert it to it's binary representation.
 We construct an unsigned char array with all decrypted binary data of pixels and then save it back to a binary file.

 ## Usage :